MailPoet Sending Service Anti-Spam Policy

 Complaints considerably hurt your reputation as a sender, but also affect MailPoet's own reputation and can make a big impact on our global deliverability, affecting all users.

-Please note that unsubscribed subscribers and hard bounces are NOT counted as spam complaints.
+Unsubscribed subscribers and hard bounces are NOT counted as spam complaints.

 The hard bounce rate is the percentage of emails you send that are sent to inactive mailboxes or addresses that no longer exist.
-Please note that auto-responses are not considered hard bounces.

 - Run your list through a list cleaning service before importing it;